Totis Filakouris

 Fylakouris played for Panathinaikos for ten years from 1965 until 1975 and was a member of the team that played in the final of the European Cup of Champions in 1971 at Wembley Stadium.
 Late in his career he also had a stint with Ethnikos Piraeus.

 After his playing days were over, Fylakouris coached Greek-American clubs in the US and was also coach for Panachaiki and interim coach for Panathinaikos in 2005.
 He is still very popular to the fans of the green club.

 Personal life

-Totis Fylakouris' elder brother Dimitris Fylakouris also played for Panathinaikos in the early 1960s.
+His elder brother, Dimitris also played for Panathinaikos in the early 1960s.